jsfuentes/Code-Cheatsheet/JS/async&await.md

 # Async and Await

-Builds off of promises and very similar to python's asyncio
+ES6, builds off of promises and very similar to python's asyncio

 ```javascript
 async function catFetch(userId) {